English

 .

-For example, the uni-rate component in the previous example, after it is imported into the uni-app project, it is stored in the directory /components/uni-rate/uni-rate.vue
+For example, the uni-rate component is imported to your uni-app project and stored at /components/uni-rate/uni-rate.vue

-At the same time, its component is also called uni-rate, so that such a component does not need to be registered and referenced in script.
-As follows:
+Its component name is also uni-rate, so such components do not need to be registered or imported in the script.

 <template>